beveradb/sonoff-lan-mode-homeassistant/README.md

 It would be easier for users if the api key was reported by the eWeLink app.
 Here is a feature request I've raised with Itead https://support.itead.cc/support/discussions/topics/11000026824

 At the moment, there is no discovery, but that would be fairly easy to implement.

+## See Also

+There is a thread on the Home Assistant Community here discussing this component https://community.home-assistant.io/t/new-custom-component-sonoff-lan-mode-local-with-stock-firmware/88132/66